 Countryside's shareholder aims possible $1.9 bln offer for UK homebuilder

-May 30 (Reuters) - San Francisco-based investment firm Inclusive Capital (In-Cap) said on Monday it is looking to engage with Countryside Partnerships CSPC.L for a possible offer valuing the British housebuilder at about 1.47 billion pounds ($1.86 billion).
+May 30 (Reuters) - San Francisco-based investor Inclusive Capital (In-Cap) said on Monday it is looking to engage with Countryside Partnerships CSPC.L for a possible takeover offer valuing the British housebuilder at about 1.47 billion pounds ($1.86 billion).

+In-Cap, the third-largest shareholder in Countryside with a 9.2% stake, said it has made two approaches to the company's board, who refused to engage with the investment firm and give it access for due diligence.

-In-Cap, which owns about 9.2% of Countryside, said the possible offer was to buy the rest of the company's shares it does not already own, for 295 pence apiece.
+In-Cap said the possible offer was to buy the rest of the company's shares it does not already own, for 295 pence apiece - a premium of about 23% to the stock's last close.

+"We believe Countryside is meeting a critical societal need and ...In-Cap believes Countryside is best positioned to serve this role and to succeed as a private company under ownership of investors with a long-term investment approach," In-Cap founder Jeffrey Ubben said in a statement.

 ($1 = 0.7914 pounds)